btschwertfeger/python-cmethods/README.md

 The python-cmethods package provides a command-line interface for applying various bias correction methods out of the box.

+Keep in mind that due to the various kinds of data and possibilities to pre-process those, the CLI only provides a basic application of the implemented techniques.
+For special parameters, adjustments, and data preparation, please use programming interface.

 Listing the parameters and their requirements is available by passing the `--help` option: